Year of Canada logo

 Education Abroad

-KSU students can visit Canada and experience some of their culture first-hand, during the 2024-25 academic year.
-Come back to this site in the fall, for student opportunities to travel to Canada as part of KSU education abroad programs taking place in the spring and summer 2025.
+KSU students can visit Canada and experience some of their culture firsthand during the 2024-25 academic year.
+Click below to learn more about our Exchange Program at Université Laval in Québec City.
+Come back to this site in September for opportunities to study in Canada, as part of KSU faculty-led education abroad programs in the coming year.

-KSU alumni will enjoy autumn in French Canada with fellow alumni, from September 20 – 27, 2024 as we travel to Montreal, Quebec, and the Scenic Eastern Townships with alumni from Kennesaw State, Georgia State and the University of West Georgia.
-More information and a link will be added soon!
+KSU alumni will enjoy autumn in French Canada with fellow alumni, from September 20 – 27, 2024 as we travel to Montréal, Québec, and the Scenic Eastern Townships with alumni from Kennesaw State, Georgia State and the University of West Georgia.
+The trip is full, but look for more opportunities next year as part of the "Year of the United Kingdom."

 Panels & Trivia